 Reading is the Key for Eva Vega Win

 Covered by: The Charlotte Observer

 Eva Vega, an eighth-grader at Marvin Ridge Middle School in Charlotte, North Carolina, credits her reading for helping her to be a great speller.
 After a one-year hiatus, she is returning to the national finals with her winning word — “stramineous.”
 She tracks the Bee's "word of the week" on Instagram to help with preparation too.

 Photo credit: John D. Simmons, The Charlotte ObserverRead More

 Caleb Xiao Celebrates Winning Moment in Spartanburg, SC

 Caleb Xiao raisesd his arms in triumph after spelling "Alhambra" to win the 14th annual USC Upstate Regional Spelling Bee in Spartanburg, South Carolina.
 The Spartanburg Day School seventh-grader was one of 18 students who competed for three hours to determine a winner.

 Covered by: The VIrginian-Pilot

-Michael Volkov was eliminated from the Virginian-Pilot until another speller's misspelling gave him a second chance.
+Michael Volkov was eliminated from the Virginian-Pilot spelling bee until another speller's misspelling gave him a second chance.
 He didn't waste it.
-He correctly spelled "loculus" to win the Virginia Beach area bee.
-The 12-year-old from Princess Anne Middle School competed against 58 others in the bee live-streamed by local TV station, WHRO.
+He correctly spelled "loculus" to win the Virginia Beach area spelling bee.
+The 12-year-old from Princess Anne Middle School competed against 58 others in the competition covered by local TV station, WHRO.